Mixing Artificial and Natural Intelligence: From Statistical Mechanics to AI and Back to Turbulence: AI guides development in Stochastic Hydrodynamics

 \item {\bf Focus on Super-Resolution:} Beyond capturing the large-scale structures of turbulence, there is a compelling need to accurately sample the smaller-scale structures, presupposing the larger ones are known.
 In AI/ML style, this integration within turbulence research is aptly termed as ``super-resolution" of the subgrid turbulence phenomena, as discussed in \cite{swaminathan_ai_2023} and the references therein.
 Developing a Lagrangian multi-particle approach for super-resolution analysis presents an intriguing and novel challenge in the field.

 \item {\bf Physics-Informed Reinforcement Learning for Swimmers:} In our discussions, Lagrangian particles were considered synthetic (quasi-particles).
 Envisioning a statistical description of turbulence where the Lagrangian perspective is embodied by actual particles, some or all of these particles could exert forces to swim, aiming to maintain a formation or stay within proximity of a designated particle or a specific part of the flow.
 Recent advancements in analyzing and reinforcing optimal swimming strategies in flows, especially turbulent ones, using DNNs have been significant \cite{reddy_glider_2018,rabault_deep_2020,alageshan_machine_2020,borra_optimal_2021,garnier_review_2021,gunnarson_learning_2021,kicic_adaptive_2023,novati_automating_2021,borra_reinforcement_2022}.
 Yet, the RL methodologies employed have generally lacked or minimally incorporated physical insights from traditional Lagrangian approaches.
 Thus, developing Physics-Informed RL that integrates reduced Lagrangian modeling for physical guidance presents yet another compelling direction for future research.
+Initial steps in this direction were taken in \cite{koh_physics-informed_2024}.